LaravelDaily/laravel-tips/DB_Models_and_Eloquent.md

 ### Get all the table names in database
-You can use `DB::select('SHOW TABLES')` to get all the tables in your database, it returns an array of stdObjects. <br/> but this way in not work for SQLite databse, instead use `DB::select("SELECT name FROM sqlite_master WHERE type='table' ORDER BY name;")`
+You can use `DB::select('SHOW TABLES')` to get all the tables in your database, it returns an array of stdObjects. <br/> but this way is not work for SQLite databse, instead use `DB::select("SELECT name FROM sqlite_master WHERE type='table' ORDER BY name;")`

 ```php
 use Illuminate\Support\Facades\DB;